 The most effective managers juggle a multitude of skills and wear a number of different hats, not least delivering work!
 Some client managers are highly analytical, others are charming extroverts.

-Regardless of style, here are TEN skills that we believe every highly effective key client manager should have:
+Regardless of style, here are TEN skills that we believe every highly effective key account manager should have:

 1. Understanding of your client’s business